pinheir0g/pamps-api/README.md

 - General post listing (home)
 - Listing of posts from followed users (timeline)
 - Posts can be replies to other posts
+- Likes on posts
+- Listing of posts that a user has liked

 ## Requirements
 - Python 3.10